-Investor profile Growth-oriented Growth-oriented Nature of shares Registered shares or bearer shares represented by a global certificate Sub-fund currency EUR Fund manager DWS Investment GmbH Performance benchmark - Risk benchmark 40% MSCI AC World & 60% iBoxx EUR Overall Leverage effect Up to 5 times the value of the investment sub-fund's assets Calculation of the NAV per share Each bank business day in Luxembourg ("valuation date").
+Investor profile Growth-oriented Nature of shares Registered shares or bearer shares represented by a global certificate Sub-fund currency EUR Fund manager DWS Investment GmbH Performance benchmark - Risk benchmark 40% MSCI AC World & 60% iBoxx EUR Overall Leverage effect Up to 5 times the value of the investment sub-fund's assets Calculation of the NAV per share Each bank business day in Luxembourg ("valuation date").
 A bank business day is any day on which banks are open for business and payments are processed in Luxembourg.
 Order acceptance All subscription, redemption and exchange orders are placed on the basis of an unknown net asset value per share.
 Orders received by the Transfer Agent at or before 4:00 p.m.
 (Luxembourg time) on a valuation date are processed on the basis of the net asset value per share on that valuation date.
 Orders received after 4:00 p.m.
 (Luxembourg time) are processed on the basis of the net asset value per share on the next valuation date.
 Value date In a purchase, the equivalent value is debited latest three bank business days after issue of the shares.
 The equivalent value is credited latest three bank business days after redemption of the shares.
+Performance fee Yes, for certain share classes and in accordance with the methodology described below.
 Expense cap 15% Fractional shares Up to 4 decimal places